 There is a small chance that you may develop a collection of blood which is known as an epidural haematoma.
 This haematoma may press on a nerve or the spinal cord and cause damage.
 Again, this is highly unlikely.

-Following discharge, it is important that you or your carers continue to look out for any symptoms which could suggest a complication from your epidural catheter site.
+Following your discharge, it is important that you or your carers continue to look out for any symptoms which could suggest a complication from your epidural catheter site on your back.

 Watch out for: